 - Promote socialization and community engagement amongst all residents at the HCHC housing complex;

 - Promote socialization between residents and church volunteers;

 - Provide different crafts, arts and other activities for kids and teens; and

 - Provide fresh-grilled hot dogs and hamburgers, beverages and other food items to residents

 Each week, a team volunteers buy, prepares and cooks the hot dogs, chicken, veggie and beef hamburgers with all the trimmings, under the leadership of a Team Captain.

 Lyon’s Lane Vegetable Garden Plot

-We have two adjacent garden plots and four volunteers – Mike Lanning, Austin Hazlett, Lynton Smith and Michael Nightingale– they harvest pounds of assorted vegetables, all of which are delivered to Kerr Street Mission for distribution to their clients.
-We count on contributions from other plot-holders at Lyon’s Lane who have excess produce, because several of them have supported us in past seasons.
-Furthermore, each year our plans and plantings improve, as we observe what others are doing.
+We have two adjacent garden plots and several regular volunteers.
+They harvest hundreds of pounds of assorted vegetables, all of which are delivered to Kerr Street Mission for distribution to their clients.
+We also receive produce contributions from other plot-holders at Lyon’s Lane who have excess.